brenmcnamara/Portfolio/README.md

 I have worked on a number of iOS apps (using Swift, React-Native, and Objective-C), and Web Apps (using React, Typescript, Flow, Redux, Flux, and ThreeJS).
-Some of my work has been on less traditional UI systems, such as developing a CAD-like Web Application (using ThreeJS, WebGL, and React) while I was at Facebook and developing overlay Virtual Reality experiences (using ReactVR, which is built on React Native) during my time at Oculus.
+Some of my work has been on less traditional UI systems, such as building a CAD-like Web Application (using ThreeJS, WebGL, and React) while I was at Facebook and developing overlay Virtual Reality experiences (using ReactVR, which is built on React Native) during my time at Oculus.